Ashprogrammer29/Solar-Energy-Generation/README.md

 This project focuses on **predicting solar energy generation** using machine learning techniques.
 The dataset includes solar panel readings and environmental parameters that influence power generation.
-The notebook (`Solar_Energy_Generation.ipynb`) contains the full workflow: data preprocessing, visualization, model training, and evaluation.
+The notebook (`Solar_Energy_Generation.ipynb`) contains the full workflow: data preprocessing, visualization, model training, and evaluation, providing insights based on the predictions made and forecasting for December after training the model on data from January to November.

 ## ⚙️ Features